mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 {{< img src="isitketo-pageviews.jpg" alt="Graph of Is It Keto pageviews increasing each month until flattening out in August" hasBorder="True" maxWidth="650px" caption="Is It Keto traffic by month" >}}

 88% of Is It Keto's visitors come from search engines, but I've never been able to connect improvements in search traffic to any change I made to the site.
 There were months when I added lots of content, [optimized page titles](/retrospectives/2019/09/#taking-affiliate-revenue-advice-from-reddit), and [earned high-ranking backlinks](/retrospectives/2019/09/#finally-a-backlink-for-is-it-keto), yet traffic remained flat.
-Other times, I ignored the site for months and Google traffic grew the entire time.
+Other times, I ignored the site for months, and Google traffic grew the entire time.

 Is It Keto was also my biggest expense, as I outsourced much of the writing.
 I spent more than I should have on contractors because of my inexperience at hiring and managing writers, but the experience taught me a lot and led to my widely ignored [guide to hiring content writers](/hiring-content-writers/).